 Interpretability of the model matters.
 Identifying the variables that are essential to successfully capture insecure households can aid and offer guidance for future monitoring and aid work.
 Tree-based ML Models such as random forest and gradient boosting provide feature importance parameters as different variables offer different information gains in training the models.
 Table 4 presents the case of the Random Forest model trained on Malawi-FCS, both the model trained on the original dataset and the model trained on the dataset after doing the oversampling.
-In both cases, the assets variables are on top of the list in classifying villages that are safe vs not, such as Number of cellphones owned, roof types, floor types, and asset index.
+In both cases, assets variables are on top of the list in classifying villages that are safe vs not, such as the number of cellphones owned, roof types, floor types, and asset index.
 Geospatial variables related to distance to outside worlds, such as distance to road and population center, also explain more variations than the others.
 Weather variables, particularly drought-related (maximum days without rain, and the first day of rain) and flood-related (precipitation in flood-prone regions) matters for the prediction.
 Market variables (Bean/maize prices and nuts market thinness) are more critical in the oversample training set than the original dataset.
 This result suggests the ability of market prices to better capture characteristics leading to food insecurity.

-Household level analysis

-In the LSMS survey manual, the survey design first selects a number of enumeration areas (EAs) that are proportional to the population so that the selected EAs are representative of the entire country.
-Ten to twelve households are randomly selected in the second stage, but they may or may not be representative of each EA.
-In other words, the ones that we are able to predict are reflective of the food security status of households surveyed only and shall not be interpreted as the average village or cluster level food security.

-However, since all of our variables are at the village level based on the geolocation of the clusters, the household level variations are not captured fully by our model.
-In the Appendix Figure A8, we conduct the same type of analysis on the household level outcome variables…

-Conclusion
+Policy implication and future work

 Using the same set of procedures of data collection, data transformation, model training and performance evaluation, our model proves to be generalizable and consistent for three different countries in Sub-Saharan Africa.
 Despite the difference in the climate, socioeconomic status, availability, and quality of price data between the three countries, our method shows similar results on the ability to predict food security in another year.
-This is a step forward towards applying the same set of procedures countries and areas without frequent and spatial granular household surveys.
+This is a step forward towards applying the same set of procedures to countries and areas without frequent and spatial granular household surveys.

 Instead of trying to learn the entire distribution of food security outcomes, our paper switches the focus to capturing villages and households that are more vulnerable to the risk of food shortage.
 Although machine learning models perform better than the baseline models in general, the exact choice of probability threshold to categorize food security status remain to be a problem to be solved under different contexts that should take into account the policymakers’ time and resource constraints to react to the food security crisis.
 Given the constraint of data quality and availability, we cannot build perfect models for prediction.
 This analysis shows the importance of understanding the trade-off between missing some villages that are in food shortage and mistakenly sending resources to villages that are not in desperate need of help.
 We would expect future work with more explicit data on the cost of misclassification to choose a more practical threshold for the context.